performant-software/Neatline/README.md

     For example, if you're creating an interactive edition of a Civil War battle map and want to make note of a specific troop movement, it might not make sense to include an Omeka item called "Jackson's flanking movement" in a collection of maps.
 In this case, it would make more sense to create "Jackson's flanking movement" as an exhibit-specific record that does not have a representation outside of the exhibit in which it is displayed.

-EDITPOINT

 To add a new record to the exhibit:

-  1. Click the "New Item" button at the top of the left pane in the editor.
-A new listing for the "[Untitled]" record will appear in the record browser tray, and the editing form will be expanded below the new entry.
+  1. To plot a record that corresponds to an Omeka item, just click the listing for the record in the record browser on the left side of the screen.
+To crete a new exhibit-specific record, click the "New Item" button at the top of the left pane in the editor.
+A new listing for the "[Untitled]" record will appear at the top of the stack under the "Neatline Records" heading.
+Click the title to open the record.

-  2. Fill out the form fields that are necessary to describe the object or concept that the record represents.
-By default, the "Text Description" and "Start and End Dates" field sets are expanded, but you can manually expand and contract each of the four field sets by clicking on the blue titles.
-The state of the form - which of the fieldsets are visible - will persist even when you move to the form for a different record, making it easy to make a batch of similar changes on a number of records.

-  3. As you make changes to the form, the title will become red, indicating that there are un-saved changes in the form.
-At any point, click the blue "Save" button at the bottom of the form to save the changes.
-The viewports in the exhibit will automatically reload and display the newly-updated record.

-  4. When you're done with the record, click on its title to contract the form.
-Click again on the title to reopen it.

-Data entered by way of the Neatline editor does not affect the item's archival metadata in any way.
-Neatline tracks the associations that tie together an Omeka item, an Neatline exhibit, and the exhibit-specific representation of the item, but doesn't make any changes to the original Dublin Core or EAD metadata.
+  2. When you click on a record title, a form appears with four fieldsets labeled with tabs at the top of the form: "Text," "Temporal," "Styling", and "Relations."
+Work through the four fieldsets and fill out all the information necessary to describe the record in the context of the exhibit (see below for detailed information about each fieldset).

+  4. When you're done adding or editing information, click the "Save" button at the bottom of the form to commit the changes.
+Click on the title or on the "Close Record" button to contract the form. **Note:** If you add or edit data, be sure to click "Save" before closing the form.
+Otherwise, your changes will be lost.

 #### Record Fields

-Records have these fields:
+Records have these fieldsets:

-  * Text Description
+  * Text

     * **Title**: The title is used to label the record on the timeline and in the prose description tray.
 The form field includes a simple rich-text editor, which can be used to apply different colors, font-sizes, and emphases to the text.

     * **Description**: The description is a catch-all field that can be used in a number of different ways - it can accomodate anything from short little snippets of annotation to long-format interpretive prose.
 This field includes a more complex rich-text editor, which makes it possible to use apply advanced formatting options like bullets, numbered lists, indentations, text alignments, links, and images.
 If you need complete control over the markup and styling, click the "\< \>" button at the bottom right of the control bar to view and edit the raw HTML for the field.

-  * Start and End Dates
+  * **Show pop-up bubble**: Check this box if you want the title and description to be displayed in a popup bubble when the user hovers the cursor over the representation of the record on the map or timeline.

+  * **Use default item metadata**: Check this box to import the complete Dublin Core metadata output for the Omeka item that the record corresponds to into the description field on the record.
+When the box is checked, Neatline will immediately load the metadata into the description field and disable the text editor.
+This box is grayed out for exhibit-specific records, since they do not correspond to an item in the Omeka collection.

+  * Temporal

     * **Start Date**: The start date of the object, event, or concept represented by the record.
 This is the only field that is required in order for the record to be displayed on the timeline.
 Dates must be entered in standard [ISO 8601][iso8601] format.